DistributedProofreaders/dproofreaders/SETUP/GRAPHS.md

   // An array of class names for the bars to be colored. barColors?: string[];

-  // Whether a border should be drawn on the bars in the series. barBorder?: boolean;

   // Title of the graph, shown at the top center. title?: string;